MedVisBonn/DrusenSegmentation-ModifiedChen/README.md

 python --method chen --source <path to OCT volume> --dest <path to destination folder> --fpe python --method modifiedChen --source <path to OCT volume> --dest <path to destination folder> --fpe
 ```
 In order to use multi-scale anisotropic fourth-order diffusion (MAFOD) filter proposed by Gorgi Zadeh et al. [2], instead of bilateral filter, type ```--mafod``` in the command line.
-The FED library, by Grewenig et al. [3] was used to implement MAFOD filter with the fast explicit diffusion (FED) scheme.
+The FED library (in fedfjlib folder), by Grewenig et al. [3] was used to implement MAFOD filter with the fast explicit diffusion (FED) scheme.

 Before running the algorithms on other OCT volumes, edit ```OCT_info.txt``` respectively.